How to Make Sense of Your Video Performance Data

 As a Product, Digital Marketing, or MarCom Manager, you frequently partner with third-party advertisers or major congresses to produce and promote video content.
 However, once a campaign wraps, interpreting the performance data you receive isn’t always as straightforward as it seems.
 In this article, we’ll analyze a sample dataset and walk through how to turn those metrics into clear insights.

-Below is a sample of a video performance data you’d typically receive from a third-party publisher.
+You receive this data from a third-party publisher on your video performance.
 When you look at these numbers, what is the initial conclusion you want to make?

 At first glance, you might see industry benchmarks that appear much higher than your own, leading you to believe your video underperformed.
 But is that actually the case?